Wednesday March 30, 2022

 Of all the jobs in the cannabis market boom, a budtender may be one of the more familiar roles.
-These friendly faces behind the sales counters help medical patients and adult use consumers find the marijuana they need.
-Often, it is with patience and understanding that is not found in conventional sales roles.
+These friendly faces behind sales counters help medical patients and adult-use consumers find the marijuana they need - often with patience and understanding rarely found in conventional sales roles.

 Average Salaries for Budtenders in the U.S.

 Job posting service, Zip Recruiter, points to a $16 an hour national average for budtenders, more than double the federal minimum wage of $7.25 per hour, and exceeds the minimum wage in large cities like New York, Boston, Los Angeles, and Seattle.